AnonymouX47/termvisage/docs/source/config.rst

    :valid: ``true``, ``false``
    :default: ``true``

-   If ``true``, thumbnails are generated for some images (based on their size), cached on disk and cleaned up upon exit.
+   If ``true``, thumbnails are generated for some images (based on their resolution), cached on disk and cleaned up upon exit.
 Otherwise, all images in the grid are rendered directly from the original image files.

    .. note::